cdot65/pan-scm-sdk/docs/sdk/config/objects/address_group.md

 ## Fetching Address Groups

-The `fetch()` method retrieves a single address group by name from a specific container.
+The `fetch()` method retrieves a single address group by name from a specific container, returning a Pydantic model.

 <div class="termy">